djordje-m/odoo-xmlprc-scripts/README.md

 # odoo-xmlprc-scripts
-Repository for Odoo 8 XMLRPC scripts
+Repository for Odoo 8 XMLRPC scripts in Python 2.7